catalyst/moodle-local_login/README.md

 Once installed, set the alternateloginurl setting in moodle to yourmoodleurl/local/login/index.php

-Note: If you want users to be able to use the manual login form, a custom patch is required - see noredirectpatch.txt file in this repository for this.

 ## Installing via uploaded ZIP file ##

 1. Log in to your Moodle site as an admin and go to _Site administration >